-Due to the disruptive nature of the energy markets, choosing the wrong energy consultant will result in significantly higher annual energy costs which will far outweigh any consulting fee savings achieved by the price competition generated from a generic RFP process.
+Due to the disruptive and volatile nature of the energy markets, choosing the wrong energy consultant will result in significantly higher annual energy costs, outweighing any consulting fee savings achieved by the price competition generated from a generic RFP process.